GaloisInc/adapt/phase3/out/ReadMe.md

 The spec defines a FileObject url as
 "the location of the file absolute path or remote url";
-note that predictably different TA1's have used the flexibility afforded by the disjunction.
+Predictably, different TA1's have used the flexibility afforded by the disjunction.
 Sadly, the "absolute" becomes "relative" in some traces, as for `./run.sh` and `run.sh` in recordaudio1.